 European-assembled Selmers are often all lumped together when we talk about vintage Selmers.
 We basically think American vs Euro.
 But in reality, there were multiple distributors, each doing its own thing.
 Many Euro-market VI’s were assembled and engraved in France.
 But quite a few others were engraved in London.
 That ‘London’ stamp on the bell actually means something!
 London-distributed Selmers were not only sold in Great Britain, but also at least in Ireland, Canada, Australia and New Zealand.
 Here are some examples of distinctive British engraving patterns on lacquered saxophones.

 To round out our tour of the Mark VI soprano, the next horn is a rare original lacquer American-engraved Mark VI soprano 97xxx.
 If you have already toured the American engraved Selmers in the previous post, then you will be familiar with this kind of lacquer already.

 Here is a later British market Mark VI serial 143xxx.
-The lacquer is lighter than the earlier ones, and these horns are pretty hard to distinguish from French-assembled and engraved Mark VI’s of the same era.
+The lacquer is lighter than the earlier ones.
+I think these were all lacquered in France by this point.
 Only the earlier British Mark VI’s have the darker, fragile lacquer shown above.